 “Prejudice about the superiority of academic education is a particular problem in the UK.
 This may be, in part, because technical education has been an area of longstanding weakness.
 Since the late 19th century, successive UK governments have seen it as a problem.”

 An increase in the number of apprenticeships – an increase of 13.9% on last year – is positive news, but there are a number of drawbacks which make this news less impressive than it seems.
 In terms of fighting youth unemployment it is important to note that most of this rise is because of an increase in the number of people over 25 taking up apprenticeships.

 “Underperforming schools – about 40 per cent of school leavers still lack mathematics and English GCSE skills at grade C or higher – are partly to blame.
 But so too is the shortage of good quality apprenticeships, which need to embrace far more school leavers and act as a magnet to teenagers while at school to work hard and achieve, as in Germany and Switzerland.”

 There are also worries about the quality of apprenticeships and how short some apprenticeships seem to be.

 Some solutions identified by the Richard report into apprenticeships include employers devising one apprenticeship qualification for each occupation, that literacy and numeracy tests should form part of apprenticeships and there should be a test of competence at the end of the apprenticeship.
 Lord Adonis also proposes that UCAS should offer an apprenticeship admissions service on top of what it already offers.

 These areexcellent proposals, but there needs to be wider discussion and debate about our economic future – one that includes serious consideration of the prospects of half of school leavers.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.